 The Veterans Administration currently has many claims pending for various types of benefits.
 Because of that, many veterans feel that their case might be overlooked or handled improperly.

 Although I am unable to directly expedite the processing of your claim or act as a representative on your behalf, I am always glad to help bring attention to your case.
-If you would like my help with a claim or appeal, please print out this Privacy Release Form and fax or mail it to my office with a brief summary of your case and any supporting documents.
-My staff can obtain a status and update you on the progress of your case.
+If you would like my help with a claim or appeal, please contact my veterans liaison at (480) 946-2411.
+After reviewing your concerns, my staff can obtain a status and update you on the progress of your case.

 How do I know if I qualify for vocational rehabilitation and employment benefits?